panther-labs/panther/docs/gitbook/operations/runbooks.md

  Failure Impact
  * CloudWatch alarm notifications will not be delivered to subscribers

+## panther-alarms
+CloudWatch alarms are configured to notify this topic

+ Failure Impact
+ * CloudWatch alarm notifications will not be delivered to subscribers

 ## panther-alert-delivery
 This lambda dispatches alerts to their specified outputs (destinations).